University Of Edinburgh

 Could a heart drug shield blood vessels from reperfusion damage?

-Knowledge-focused CompletedThis study tested whether rotigaptide, a drug that improves cell communication, can protect blood vessel function after temporary blockage and restoration of blood flow.
-Twelve healthy men participated, and researchers measured changes in forearm blood flow.
-The goal was to under…
+Knowledge-focused CompletedThis study tested whether rotigaptide, a drug that improves cell communication, can protect blood vessel function after a temporary blockage of blood flow (ischemia-reperfusion injury).
+Twelve healthy men received the drug or a placebo while their forearm blood flow was measured.…

 Phase: NA • Sponsor: University of Edinburgh • Aim: Knowledge-focused